rmj3197/MDDC/README.md

 ## Documentation

-The documentation is hosted on `Read the Docs` at - https://quadratik.readthedocs.io/en/latest/
+The documentation is hosted on `Read the Docs` at - https://mddc.readthedocs.io/en/latest/

 ## Installation using `pip`

-``pip install QuadratiK``
+``pip install MDDC``

 ## Community